 Meshuggah

 Meshuggah is a Swedish extreme metal band formed in Umeå in 1987.
-Since 2004, the band's lineup consists of founding members Jens Kidman (lead vocals) and Fredrik Thordendal (lead guitar), alongside rhythm guitarist Mårten Hagström, drummer Tomas Haake and bassist Dick Lövgren.
-Since its formation, the band has released nine studio albums, six EPs and eight music videos.
-Their latest studio album, Immutable, was released in April 2022 via Atomic Fire Records.
+Since 2004, the lineup has consisted of founding members Jens Kidman (lead vocals) and Fredrik Thordendal (lead guitar), alongside Mårten Hagström (rhythm guitar), Tomas Haake (drums), and Dick Lövgren (bass).
+The band has released nine studio albums, six EPs, and eight music videos, with their most recent studio album, "Immutable," released in April 2022 via Atomic Fire Records.

 Contradictions Collapse (1991)